Robust Predictive Uncertainty and Double Descent in Contaminated Bayesian Random Features: Numerical Experiments

 where $V_{\mathrm{base}}(\psi_1;\lambda)$ denotes the baseline predictive variance.
 Corollary~\ref{cor:robust-dd-variance} further implies that such affine transformations preserve the location of any double descent peak in $\psi_1$.

-Figure~\ref{fig:bias-variance-contamination}(right) illustrates contamination-induced variance envelopes constructed via affine transformations of the baseline predictive variance.
-The lower envelope corresponds to the scaling $(1-\eta)V_{\mathrm{base}}$, while the upper envelope adds a constant offset proportional to the typical scale of the baseline variance.
-These constructions reflect the affine structure of the theoretical bounds in Lemma \ref{var-compl}, and demonstrate that contamination preserves the location of the interpolation peak while amplifying predictive dispersion near $N=n$.
+Figure~\ref{fig:bias-variance-contamination}.(right) illustrates contamination-induced variance envelopes constructed via affine transformations of the baseline predictive variance.
+The lower envelope corresponds to the scaling $(1-\eta)V_{\mathrm{base}}$, while the upper envelope is constructed from the truncated variance bound of Proposition~\ref{prop-var2}, namely a term of the form $(1-\eta)m\,V'_{\mathrm{base}}+\eta(b-a)^2/12$, which under the truncation choice of Corollary~\ref{cor:robust-dd-variance} is itself proportional to the baseline variance.
+These constructions reflect the affine structure of the theoretical bounds in Lemma \ref{var-compl} and Corollary~\ref{cor:robust-dd-variance}, and demonstrate that contamination preserves the location of the interpolation peak while amplifying predictive dispersion near $N=n$.

 The likelihood contamination parameter $\eta$ introduced in Lemma~\ref{char_lemma} provides an abstract model of distributional misspecification, allowing a fraction of the data-generating process to deviate arbitrarily from the assumed likelihood.
 To connect this formal notion with concrete data corruption, we consider an explicit misspecification experiment based on label outliers.